Beds run out at Beijing hospital as COVID brings more sick - NewsBreak

 Beds run out at Beijing hospital as COVID brings more sick

-BEIJING (AP) — Patients, most of them elderly, are lying on stretchers in hallways and taking oxygen while sitting in wheelchairs as COVID-19 surges in China’s capital Beijing.
+Patients , most of them elderly, are lying on stretchers in hallways and taking oxygen while sitting in wheelchairs as COVID-19 surges in China’s capital Beijing .

 The Chuiyangliu hospital in the city’s east was packed with newly arrived patients on Thursday.
 By midmorning beds had run out, even as ambulances continued to bring those in need.